nomelif/Audionodes/README.md

 brew install sdl2 fluidsynth
 ```

-Download the plugin in zip format for your appropriate platform under Releases,
+Download the plugin in zip format for macOS under Releases,
-and install it just like any other blender plugin.
+and install it just like any other Blender plugin.

 ### Having trouble installing?